English Graduate Student Profiles

 Michaela George

-Michaela George is a 4th year PhD candidate studying 19th-century British writers.
-Her dissertation focuses on the role of sickrooms and deathbeds in Romantic literature and how mother daughter relationships are impacted through these scenes.
+Michaela George is a fifth year PhD candidate studying the long 18th-century British literature at the University of New Hampshire.
+Her research interests include illness, feminism, and mother-daughter relationships.
+Her dissertation is concerned with how the construction of motherhood occurs in deathbed scenes in Romantic literature.
 She received her MA from Northern Arizona University in 2018.
 Her essay “The Symbolism of Trees in Tess of the d’Urbervilles” is published in The Explicator.

 Christopher Westrate